Concert seasons at outdoor venues across Utah will soon come to an end as the summer winds down and the music shifts indoors.

-Here’s a breakdown, by venue, of big shows to watch out for this year.
+Here’s a breakdown, by venue, of big shows to watch out for this fall and winter.

 Note: This list is not all-inclusive and events are subject to change.
 This article will be updated regularly as new information comes in.